HiraZaidii/Earth-Quiz/README.md

 ## Project Goals
 I have made this quiz as a fun way for kids to test their knowledge of the best practices we can have to keep the Earth a bit cleaner.
 These are simple yet powerfull ways to create a sustainable environment.

+The quiz is responsive all the buttons and footer icons take you to the relative page.
+The quiz is interactive as while you play you can see the progressbar increase on the game page.
+You get notified when an answer is right or wrong by the change of the background color once you submit your answer.
+In the end page you can submit a username.

 ### User Goals
 •	Test (your kids) knowledge of how to keep the Earth at it's best